jonasbb/padding-aint-enough/research/next-steps.md

 If the TRR approach is taken, no DNSSEC related queries should be visible and the only DNSSEC related responses should be `NSEC(3)` (if at all).
 With the Local approach lots of DNSSEC related queries occur, for the different `DS`, `DNSKEY`, `NSEC3PARAMS` and many DNSSEC related responses like `RRSIG` and `NSEC(3)`.

+### Other Machine Learning / Classifications

+Implemented so far is a Damerau–Levenshtein distance with custom costs.
+Other distance algorithms and maybe even ML could be applied.

 ### TBD

 Create measure of impact.